Rialto, California: Media

 Rialto Network is a public, educational, and government access (PEG) cable television station based in Rialto.
 The station was created in 1991 as KRTO (KRialTO) and in 2012 the station was renamed Rialto Network.
 Rialto Network is located in the Civic Center and the station is cablecast daily on Spectrum Cable cable system on Channels 3, and on AT&T U-verse PEG cable TV channel 99.
 It is also webcast.

 Infrastructure

 Transportation

 The City of Rialto is situated between Interstate 10 and State Route 210.
 According to statistics approximately 55% of the working class in the city of Rialto commute more than 10 mi to get to work and almost 13% travel to and from Los Angeles and San Bernardino.
 Average commute times from Rialto are between 33.6 and 37.6 minutes.

-Rialto is served by the Metrolink regional rail service on the Metrolink San Bernardino Line at Rialto station.
+Rialto is served by the Metrolink commuter rail system on the San Bernardino Line at Rialto station.
 The San Bernardino Line takes approximately one hour and twenty minutes to commute each way to Los Angeles and ten minutes to San Bernardino.
 The same trip by car via the 10 or 210 freeways takes between 45 minutes and 2 hours, depending on traffic.